 Overview: This section identifies the early intervention supports and services necessary to meet the unique needs of the child and family.
 Supports are provided for the family and other caregivers to help them work towards achieving their identified outcomes for their child and family.

-Decisions regarding supports and services including type, frequency, location, intensity, and duration, can only be made after the development of outcomes.
+Decisions regarding supports and services including type, frequency, location, method, intensity, and duration, can only be made after the development of outcomes.
 The decision on the type and intensity of the supports should come from an open discussion about what the family needs to help them achieve their outcomes.

 Services (including assistive technology devices) that support achievement of functional outcomes or strategies are determined through discussion with the family and must be delivered as indicated on the IFSP.
 The decision to provide a service or support cannot be based solely upon factors such as: nature or severity of disability, age of child, availability of services, administrative convenience, family preference, payment methodology, or service provider preference but must be tied to supports necessary for the family to achieve their desired outcomes for their child and family.